-The “Lead Heads”, as they have named themselves, are a passionate group of volunteers who are keen to see the end of old lead nail heads and flashings in buildings which are accessible to kea in the Tasman and Marlborough area.
+The “Lead Heads”, formed in 2019, are a passionate group of volunteers who are keen to see the end of old lead nail heads and flashings in buildings which are accessible to kea.

 Funders and Supporters

 - Kea Conservation Trust – Working at Heights Training; safety equipment

 - Stu – $1,050 (Give a Little – 100 Miles for Kea Conservation)